-Program Year 2021 was the eighth year that the City participated as an Entitlement Community in the CDBG Program administered by HUD.
-Rehabilitation work this year picked back up after falling behind due to the COVID pandemic.
-The City assisted four (4) qualified low-to-moderate income households, totaling seven (7) units in purchasing a home and completing minor rehabilitation work after the purchase of the property.
-During the same timeframe, nine (9) units of owner-occupied housing were rehabilitated, and two (2) units of renter occupied housing were rehabilitated, helping the City accomplish its goal of providing more affordable and quality housing for its residents.
+Program Year 2022 was the ninth year that the City participated as an Entitlement Community in the CDBG Program administered by HUD.
+While rehabilitation work picked up in 2021 after falling behind due to the COVID pandemic, during PY2022 contractor availability became a challenge.
+Due to this constraint, the city fell behind on the number of units assisted this program year.
+The City assisted three (3) qualified low-to-moderate income households in purchasing a home and completing minor rehabilitation work after the purchase of the property.
+During the same timeframe, six (6) units of owner-occupied housing were rehabilitated helping the City accomplish its goal of providing more affordable and quality housing for its residents.